dready92/10er10/README.md

 * setup your databases configuration

-10er10 uses 4 couchdb databases.
-Look at **exports.couch_prod** and **exports.couch_dev** objects, and be sure to point the DSN to your CouchDB server.
-Databases will be created by the installer.
+10er10 uses 1 MongoDB database.
+Look at **exports.mongo_prod** and **exports.mongo_dev** objects, and be sure to point the DSN to your MongoDB server.
+Database and collections will be created by the installer.

 * configure audio path